-- f) If the State elects not to delineate the additional sensitive ground water areas, the additional regulations of Section 704.288 apply to all Class V injection wells in the State, regardless of the location, on January 1, 2007, or January 2008 if an extension has been granted as provided in subsection (c) of this Section, except for wells in ground water protection areas that are subject to different compliance deadlines explained in subsection (b) of this Section. - g) Application of requirements outside of groundwater protection areas and sensitive ground water areas.
+- f) If the State elects not to delineate the additional sensitive ground water areas, the additional regulations of Section 704.288 apply to all Class V injection wells in the State, regardless of the location, on January 1, 2007, or January 1, 2008 if an extension has been granted as provided in subsection (c) of this Section, except for wells in ground water protection areas that are subject to different compliance deadlines explained in subsection (b) of this Section. - ground water areas.
 The Agency must apply the additional requirements in Section 704.288 to an owner or operator, even if the owner's or operator's well is not located in the areas listed in subsection (a) of this Section, if the Agency determines that the application of those additional requirements is necessary to protect human health and the environment.

-BOARD NOTE: Any Agency determination to apply the additional requirements of Section 704.288 is subject to Board review pursuant to Section 40 of the Act [415] ILCS 5/40].
+BOARD NOTE: Any Agency determination to apply the additional requirements of Section 704.288 is subject to Board review pursuant to Section 40 of the Act [415 ILCS 5/40].
 The Board has omitted certain segments of corresponding 40 CFR 144.87 that encouraged State actions, since those segments did not impose requirements on the regulated community.

-BOARD NOTE: Derived from 40 CFR 144.287, as added at 64 Fed.
+BOARD NOTE: Derived from 40 CFR 144.87, as added at 64 Fed.
 Reg.
-68569 (December 7, 1999).
+68569 (I December 7,

+1999).

+(Source: Added at 24 Ill.
+Reg, effective)

 Section 704.288 Additional Requirements

-The additional requirements are as follows:
+Additional requirements are as follows: